angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

-Here we have a scenario where we are not under a huge amount of pressure however, our opponent does have a Standstill in play, we have finally hit 8 cards in our hand so would have to discard one anyways, and they have just landed a threat in the form of a tapped {{Faerie Conclave}}.
+Here we have a scenario where we are not under a huge amount of pressure however, our opponent does have a Standstill in play, we have finally hit 8 cards in our hand so would have to discard one anyways, and they have just landed a threat in the form of a tapped :card[Faerie Conclave].
 This is a good time to initiate a fight because even with the three cards from Standstill, they only hit parity with us in terms of cards in hand.